Govanator12/soracom-cli/README.md

 soracom configure
 ```

-i.e. perform `unconfigure` and then `configure` again in order to re-create a credentials file with appropriate permissions.
+i.e. perform `unconfigure` and then `configure` again in order to re-create a credentials file with the appropriate permissions.

-# How to build / test
+# How to Build / Test

-For developers who want to build from source or for those who wish to make a pull request such as bug fix / function addition, please build and test in one of the following ways.
+For developers that want to build from source or for those who wish to make a pull request such as a bug fix or function addition, please build and test in one of the following ways.

-## How to build in a local environment (Linux / Mac OS X)
+## Building in a Local Environment (Linux / Mac OS X)

-In the environment where Go is installed, run the build script as follows:
+In the environment where Go is installed, run the following build script:

 ```
 ./scripts/build.sh 1.2.3
 ```

-Here 1.2.3 is the version number.
-Please specify an appropriate number.
+In this case 1.2.3 is the version number, however the actual version number being used will differ by individual use case.
+Please be sure to specify an appropriate number.

 If the build succeeds, then run the test: